 The least squares regression line is a commonly used statistical method for analyzing the relationship between two continuous variables.
 It is a technique that can be applied in Excel to find the line that best fits a given set of data points, allowing for the prediction of future outcomes based on past performance.
-In this article, I am sharing 5 effective ways to plot and calculate the least squares regression line in Excel.
+In this article, I am sharing 5 effective ways to plot least squares regression line in Excel.
 Stay tuned!

 In the following, you will find an overview of the least squares regression line in Excel.